The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 The Chinese artichoke in a few words

-• The flesh of these tuberous rootstocks resembles that of artichoke and salsify
+• The flesh of these tuberous rootstocks resembles that of the artichoke and salsify.

-• Chinese artichokes are harvested from November onwards throughout winter.
+• Chinese artichokes are harvested from November and throughout the winter.

 Difficulty

-Ranked among forgotten vegetables, the Chinese artichoke (Stachys affinis) has now emerged as a luxury vegetable.
+Considered among the forgotten vegetables, the Chinese artichoke (Stachys affinis) is now recognised as a luxury vegetable.
 Perhaps because peeling it is often lengthy and tedious.
-Yet, it deserves a place in our vegetable gardens and on our plates, as its flavour, quite similar to that of artichoke, Jerusalem artichoke or salsify, is refined and delicate.
-It is particularly dietetic as it contains no lipids.
+Yet, it deserves a place in our vegetable gardens and on our plates, as its flavour, quite similar to that of artichoke, Jerusalem artichoke, or salsify, is refined and delicate.
+It is particularly diet-friendly as it contains no lipids.

 The pearly white tubercles of the Chinese artichoke grow in strings a few centimetres long.
 They are plump and consist of a series of fleshy rings.
 They form on underground stems, somewhat like potatoes.
-The tubercles should be eaten fairly quickly as they deteriorate when exposed to air.
-But they can easily be harvested as needed from November onwards throughout winter.
+The tubercles should be consumed fairly quickly as they deteriorate when exposed to air.
+But they are easy to harvest as needed from November and throughout the winter.

 The tubercles are planted in spring, early April.
 Cultivation is straightforward, as is maintenance.
-Moreover, this vegetable has very few pests or diseases.
+Moreover, this vegetable is rarely troubled by pests or diseases.

 Description and Botany